 Program overview

-The Master of Education program is structured to provide flexibility and accommodate the diverse needs of education professionals.
-Key features of the program include:
+The Master of Education program at Lakehead University is structured to provide a comprehensive learning experience.
+Key features include:

 • Program Length: Students can complete the program in a maximum of two years for full-time students and up to four years for part-time students.

-• Courses are offered both on-campus and online, providing accessibility to a wider range of students.
+• Courses are offered both on-campus and online, with flexible scheduling options.

-• Small class sizes foster interaction and collaboration among students and faculty.
+• Small class sizes promote interaction with faculty and peers.

 Featured Experiences